Climate Action

 Climate Change Strategy

-To reduce greenhouse gas emissions from its operations and achieve carbon neutrality by 2030 and net-zero emissions by 2050, OR has set its targets based on the Science-Based Targets (SBT) approach.
-The company has also adopted a strategic framework based on the 3Rs principle, which includes the following key initiatives:
+To reduce greenhouse gas emissions from its operations and achieve net-zero emissions by 2050, OR has set its targets referred to the Science-Based Targets (SBT) approach.
+The company has also adopted a strategic framework based on the 3Rs Climate Strategy principle, which includes the following key initiatives:

 OR has established Key Performance Indicators (KPIs) for climate change management and integrated them into the company’s Corporate KPIs.
 Additionally, OR continuously monitors, analyzes, and improves its performance while regularly reporting progress to the PTT Group.